Jeanstealer/odin-recipes/README.md

 Project to showcase HTML understanding.
-Brief listing of recipes (edible).
+Brief listing of cocktails (drinkable.)